Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Open research directions

 \section{Open research directions}

-In this section, we outline key open research questions in the field of RHHI.
-We believe that addressing our raised questions will help identify the impact of this technology on NR, the factors that contribute to its effectiveness, and maximize its potential for clinical implementation.
+In this section, we outline key open research questions in the field of RHHI that will help identify the impact of this technology on NR, the factors that contribute to its effectiveness, and maximize its potential for clinical implementation.

-\subsection{What are the foundational mechanisms behind Motor Learning in RHHI in NR?}
+\subsection{What are the foundational mechanisms behind {motor learning} in RHHI in NR?}

 Numerous studies on RHHI in healthy individuals have explored gains in individual performance (i.e., motor learning) following haptic training with a partner \cite{waters2024motor}.
 These studies often use trajectory tracking tasks, sometimes incorporating perturbations (e.g., force fields, visuomotor rotations) to examine changes in task performance.
 Some findings suggest that haptic training with a partner accelerates motor learning compared to training alone \cite{Ganesh2014, Batson2020} or compared to training with a direct connection to the target trajectory \cite{ivanova2022interaction}.
 While gains have been attributed to mutual information sharing through the haptic connection \cite{takagi2017physically, Takagi2018HapticInteraction}, these learning benefits are not consistently observed across all studies.